rubyworks/rubytest/README.md

-Because of the "foundational" nature of this library we will work on removing these dependencies for future versions, but for early development these requirements do their job and do it well.
+Because of the "foundational" nature of this library we will work on removing these dependencies for future versions, but for early development these requirements do the job and do it well.

 ## Development